First published Tuesday 7 March 2018; Updated Saturday 7 April 2018

 Bat Out Of Hell – The Musical at Dominion Theatre

-Following a critically-acclaimed run at London Coliseum, Bat Out Of Hell – The Musical is set to rock the West End at the Dominion Theatre.
+Following a critically-acclaimed run at London Coliseum, Bat Out Of Hell – The Musical is now well and truly rocking the West End at the Dominion Theatre.

 Set to a soundtrack comprising songs from Meat Loaf’s best-selling albums Bat Out Of Hell and Bat Out Of Hell 2, the new musical from Jim Steinman tells the story of Strat and Raven in a post-apocalyptic world.

-You can join the 500,000 people who have seen the spectacular show thus far when it opens on 19 April (with previews starting at 2 April).
+You can join the 500,000 people who have seen the spectacular show thus far, with previews for the show well underway.
 Get your tickets, here.

 Witness For The Prosecution at London County Hall